GoTeamEpsilon/OpenEMR-Cloud/v1-CloudFormation/chapters/01-Getting-Started.md

 ### Select an AWS Region

 This guide uses services that are _only_ available in certain AWS regions.
-As of this writing, you will need to make sure you're in one the of five Amazon regions described below.
+As of this writing, you will need to make sure you're in one the of four Amazon regions described below.

 1. In the AWS Management Console, click **Services**, and then click **EC2**.
-2. In the region dropdown in the top right corner, select either "**Ohio**", "**N. Virginia**", "**Oregon**", "**Ireland**", or "**Sydney**".
+2. In the region dropdown in the top right corner, select either "**N. Virginia**" (least expensive), "**Oregon**", "**Ireland**", or "**Sydney**".
 Be sure to remain in this region for the remainder of this guide.

 ### Generate an AWS SSH keypair